Why am I an entrepreneur

 After college I started my professional career.
 I am a computer programmer by profession.
 Why I chose this profession?
 Cause my mom wanted me to learn computers and one of my cousins had been in this field and had shifted to US.
 I did not have any Greencard dreams but I guess my mother certainly did (She still has!).
 So because of her insistence I landed at NIIT center just to enquire about basic computer courses and the counselor sold me and my dad on a 3 year programming course!
 I didn’t really enjoy it for the first couple of semesters until I started learning Visual Basic.
 Learning VB was really fun because our faculty was a good programmer herself and she would give us assignments which were not in the book.
-I learnt to find my way through and started enjoying the programming challenges.
 By the time I finished the NIIT course and my graduation, I was game on the career I’d choose.
 From the original batch of 30 odd students in that course, I am the only one who is in the IT field today and I still enjoy the programming!

 So I joined a small company as a programmer and then went on to join Mastek – a large IT company.
 Soon I got frustrated at Mastek.
-In the small company I knew how things worked, I knew how I could get projects from freelancing sites and earn a good side income.
+In the small company I knew how things worked.
 I joined Mastek hoping I would get some insights into how things worked at a large concern.
 CMM level 5 was a big deal then.
 I got frustrated at Mastek because everything was done by the book and by the rule.
 My frustration grew over the fact that they were paying engineers more than me because they had the BE degree and I was a mere BCom.
 That I had experience of 1.5 years on Microsoft technologies did not really matter.
 I figured this difference will remain throughout my career.
 And even before I had joined Mastek I had decided I am gonna have my own company someday.
 (During my first job interview my boss had asked me where do you see yourself five years from now and I had replied – “I see myself running a company like you!”)
 Getting a degree like MBA only for career progression didn’t really appeal to me cause I figured I could do some more useful things in that time.
 So I started mulling the option of starting on my own.

 I knew I could get freelance project from sites like eLance and RentACoder and I thought I can employ a few programmers who would write the code and I can have a business!
 I started bidding and soon landed a project that was matching my annual pay at Mastek!
 That was the moment, I put in my papers at Mastek and started hunting for programmers to employ.
 I found some ex-programmers from my previous employer who were willing to join me.
 I had spare computers at home from one of my earlier venture – a computer coaching class – that came in handy.
 And thus I became an entrepreneur.
 I stared from a spare room in my home, put computers and recruited three programmers.